Potential role of plasma miR-21 and miR-92a in distinguishing between irritable bowel syndrome, ulcerative colitis, and colorectal cancer

-Background: miRNA expression profiles are well characterized in CRC, but its expression in UC and IBS remains promising.
-Screening of high risk individuals for these diseases has substantial clinical benefit.
+Background: miRNA expression profiles are well characterized in CRC, but these expression profiles in UC and IBS remain promising.
+Screening of high-risk individuals for these diseases has substantial clinical benefits.

-Patitients and methods: This was a case-control study.
-We quantified plasma miR-21 and miR-92a expression levels in 100 samples (37 with active UC, 33 with CRC and 30 with IBS and 30 healthy controls) using real time PCR.
-Their diagnostic performance for discriminating these diseases were assessed using receiver-operation characteristic curve (AUC-ROC).
+Methods: This was a case-control study.
+We quantified plasma miR-21 and miR-92a expression levels in 100 samples (37 with active UC, 33 with CRC, and 30 with IBS as well as 30 healthy controls) using real-time PCR.
+Their diagnostic performance for discriminating these diseases was assessed using receiver-operation characteristic curve (AUC-ROC).

 Results: The studied miRNAs were differentially expressed among all participated groups.
-Plasma miR-21 and miR-92a levels exhibited significant upregulation in CRC as compared to IBS, UC and healthy subjects.
-Both miRNAs were upregulated in UC group as compared to IBS and healthy subjects.
-Receiver operator characteristic curve analysis revealed promising diagnostic performance for miR-21 and miR-92a in discriminating UC from non-UC groups (IBS and healthy subjects) with AUC of 0.844 and 0.979 respectively and in distinguishing between CRC and UC with AUC of 0.968 and 0.887 respectively and with reasonable sensitivities and specificities.
+Plasma miR-21 and miR-92a levels exhibited significant upregulation in CRC as compared to IBS, UC, and healthy subjects.
+Both miRNAs were upregulated in the UC group as compared to IBS and healthy subjects.
+ROC analysis revealed promising diagnostic performance for miR-21 and miR-92a in discriminating UC from non-UC groups (IBS and healthy subjects) with AUCs of 0.844 and 0.979 respectively.
+It also distinguished between CRC and UC with AUCs of 0.968 and 0.887 respectively and with reasonable sensitivities and specificities.

 Maloy KJ, Powrie F. Intestinal homeostasis and its breakdown in inﬂammatory bowel disease.
 Nature 2011;474:298-306.

 Eaden JA, Abrams KR, Mayberry JF.
 The risk of colorectal cancer in ulcerative colitis: a meta-analysis.
 Gut 2001;48:526-35.